-To evaluate the effectiveness of Pt prodrug activation through (photo)catalysis by MB+, we initially screened the activity of all components in human cervical cancer cell lines (CaSki, SiHa, and HeLa) with integrated high-risk HPV genomes, a known risk factor for cervical cancer.43 Pt drugs like cisplatin and carboplatin are commonly employed in clinics to treat this type of cancer, and photodynamic therapy (PDT) using various photosensitizers, including MB+, is being explored as an alternative approach.44 Previous studies by Fontana et al. demonstrated an enhanced anticancer effect with combined MB+-PDT and cisplatin in these cell lines.45 We also included the HPVnegative HaCat cell line, a model for immortalized human keratinocytes, as a nonmalignant condition to broaden our understanding of the therapy's potential impact.46 Preliminary tests (Figure S20-S23) in the dark using the whole panel of cell lines were performed to obtain the cytotoxicity profile of MB+, Pt prodrugs, cisplatin and oxaliplatin at different concentrations and incubation times.
-Then, we selected HaCat and Caski cell lines for subsequent experiments aimed at determining the optimal light-irradiation protocol (Figure S24).
+To evaluate the effectiveness of Pt prodrug activation through (photo)catalysis by MB. we initially screened the activity of all components in human cervical cancer cell lines (CaSki, SiHa, and HeLa) with integrated high-risk HPV genomes, a known risk factor for cervical cancer.
+43 Pt drugs like cisplatin and carboplatin are commonly employed in clinics to treat this type of cancer, and photodynamic therapy (PDT) using various photosensitizers, including MB+, is being explored as an alternative approach.44 Previous studies by Fontana et al. demonstrated an enhanced anticancer effect with combined MB+-PDT and cisplatin in these cell lines.45 We also included the HPVnegative HaCat cell line, a model for immortalized human keratinocytes, as a nonmalignant condition to broaden our understanding of the therapy's potential impact.46 Preliminary tests (Figure \$23-\$26) in the dark using the whole panel of cell lines were performed to obtain the cytotoxicity profile of MB+, Pt prodrugs, cisplatin and oxaliplatin at different concentrations and incubation times.
+Then, we selected HaCat and Caski cell lines for subsequent experiments aimed at determining the optimal light-irradiation protocol (Figure S27).
 None of the Pt prodrugs exhibited cytotoxicity even at the highest concentration of 100 μM across all cell lines, as observed with the reference drug oxaliplatin.
-In contrast, cisplatin exhibited IC{50} values spanning from 28 to 78 μ M, while the photosensitizer MB+ ranged from 5 to 18 μM, aligning with findings in the existing literature.47 Based on the results obtained, we implemented the following conditions for the administration of the compounds and photoirradiation: 100 μM 1 or 2 and 4 μM MB+, 3 h of preincubation before light irradiation (followed by a thorough washing of any residual administered compounds), a light dose of 46.8 J·cm-2, and 24 h of recovery before measuring cell viability.
+In contrast, cisplatin exhibited IC50 values spanning from 28 to 78 μM, while the photosensitizer MB+ ranged from 5 to 18 μM, aligning with findings in the existing literature.
+47 Based on the results obtained, we implemented the following conditions for the administration of the compounds and photoirradiation: 100 μM 1 or 2 and 4 μM MB, 3 h of preincubation before light irradiation (followed by a thorough washing of any residual administered compounds), a light dose of 46.8 J·cm-2, and 24 h of recovery before measuring cell viability.
 All individual components, cisplatin and oxaliplatin were also included in the tests at identical concentrations as controls.

-In this setting, Pt(IV/II) derivatives and \mathbf{MB}^+ did not significantly affect the viability of HaCat and CaSki cells in the absence of light (Figure 6).
+In this setting, Pt(IV/II) derivatives and MB+ did not significantly affect the viability of HaCat and CaSki cells in the absence of light (Figure 6).
 Cisplatin led to only a slight reduction in viability.
-As expected, photoirradiated \mathbf{MB}^+ exhibited a PDT effect, leading to cell death, particularly noticeable in CaSki cells.
-This heightened effect on malignant cells was previously documented by dos Santos et al. and attributed to the distinct subcellular localization of \mathbf{MB}^+ in cancer versus healthy cells.48 In contrast, red light did not augment the cytotoxicity of the Pt(IV/II) compounds.
+As expected, photoirradiated MB+ exhibited a PDT effect, leading to cell death, particularly noticeable in CaSki cells.
+This heightened effect on malignant cells was previously documented by dos Santos et al. and attributed to the distinct subcellular localization of MB+ in cancer versus healthy cells.
+48 In contrast, red light did not augment the cytotoxicity of the Pt(IV/II) compounds.
+A reduction in cell viability in HaCaT cells was observed when MB+ was added to the Pt complexes, due to the PDT action of the catalyst alone.
+A distinct scenario unfolded upon combining compounds

-A distinct scenario unfolded upon combining compounds 1 and 2 with the MB+ catalyst in CaSki cells (Figure 6).
-For compound 1, significant reductions in viability were observed both in the dark and upon light irradiation when compared to MB+ alone (P < 0.0004; one-way ANOVA followed by Bonferroni's post-test), approximately 10% and 49% respectively.
+1 and 2 with the MB+ catalyst in CaSki cells (Figure 6).
+For compound 1, statistically significant reductions in viability were observed both in the dark and upon light irradiation when compared to MB+ alone (P < 0.0004; one-way ANOVA followed by Bonferroni's post-test), approximately 10% and 49% respectively.
 These changes align with the activation of the prodrug by MB+ inside the cell and the subsequent generation of cisplatin.
 When paired with the catalyst, 2 did not exhibit a comparable effect in the absence of light.
-However, upon light irradiation, there was a notable 50% decrease in cell viability.
+However, upon light irradiation, there was a 50% decrease in cell viability with respect to MB+ alone.
 As illustrated in Figure 2, compound 1 exhibits greater susceptibility to catalytic activation by MB+ in the presence of bioreductants, particularly NADH.
 This discrepancy could account for the contrasting behavior observed in CaSki cells in the absence of light.